tensult/spring-batch-s3-sample-app/README.md

 # spring-batch-s3-sample-app
-Reads CSV files stored S3 folder in a bucket one by one and process them (Like calling a third party API) and writes the responses to another subdirectory called responses and then process the responses to generate summary file.
+Reads CSV files stored S3 folder in a bucket one by one and process them (Like calling a third party API) and writes the responses to another subdirectory called responses and then process the responses to generate a summary file.
 ## S3 folder structure
 * Requests: s3://bucket-name/folder-path/requests
 * Processed requests: s3://bucket-name/folder-path/processed (once request file is processed it will be moved to this folder)